-For the most part, Netflix's 13 Reasons Why stays faithful to its source material: Jay Asher's much-acclaimed YA novel of the same name.
-The recently unveiled high school drama unfolds through the eyes of Hannah Baker, a struggling teen who commits suicide and leaves behind a collection of cassette tapes detailing the events — and people — she holds responsible for her death.
-But the TV adaptation also fleshes out many of its supporting characters, including one of its most enigmatic: Tony (played by Christian Navarro).
-His purpose is the same in each version, but the Tony in the 13 Reasons Why show vs. the book has a much larger role.
-SPOILERS AHEAD.
+For the most part, Netflix's 13 Reasons Why stays faithful to the YA novel it's based on.
+It unfolds through the perspective of Hannah Baker, a teen who dies by suicide and leaves behind a collection of cassette tapes detailing the events — and people — she holds responsible for it.
+But the TV adaptation also fleshes out many of its supporting characters, beginning with Tony (Christian Navarro).
+Spoilers ahead.

 He also sparks up a close relationship with Hannah's parents after her death.
-They frequently turn to him when trying to understand why Hannah killed herself, and though it remains unclear why he didn't do it sooner, he does eventually transfer his copy of the tapes into audio files and hands them off to Mr. and Mrs. Baker.
+They frequently turn to him when trying to understand why Hannah died by suicide, and though it remains unclear why he didn't do it sooner, he does eventually transfer his copy of the tapes into audio files and hands them off to Mr. and Mrs. Baker.

 Like many of the people portrayed in 13 Reasons Why, he's certainly made his own mistakes.
-In one scene, he's shown beating up a guy with his brothers, and sidesteps the question when Clay asks why.
-And though he was probably just trying to honor Hannah's last wishes, he doesn't come forward — or do anything about them at all, for that matter — after learning of Sheri and Bryce's crimes.
-But his faults aren't any less important.
-In the book, he's mostly a plot point, but in the show, he's a fully realized person — flaws and all.
+In one scene, he's shown beating up a guy with his brothers — a fact that he sidesteps when Clay tries to ask him about it.
+And though he was probably just trying to honor Hannah's last wishes, he doesn't come forward after learning about Sheri and Bryce's crimes.
+As with Clay, the show positions him as a good guy, but certainly a flawed one.